gue-ni/bird-pi/README.md

 ### Hardware

 Setup raspberry pi in a special, waterproof housing.
 The raspberry pi needs power (230 volts).
 The camera needs a infrared led if filming inside a birdhouse.

 ### Software:

 - start video recording when motion is detected
 - upload to central server

 ## Links

 - https://lookslikematrix.de/raspberry-pi/2023/10/14/motion-bookworm.html

+## Docs

+If motion is run using `camera.service`, option _daemon off_ needs to be set.

+### Files

+- /var/log/motion/motion.log
+- /var/motion